MetalMethod/perceptronToyJS/README.md

 ```

 # Perceptron algorithm:
-1) Provide to the perceptron inputs with known ansers with Feed forward.
+1) Provide to the perceptron inputs with known answers with Feed forward.
 2) Ask the perceptron to guess a answer.
 3) Compute the error.
 4) Update weights according to the error.